ahauschulte/jtco/README.md

 ### Tail Call Optimisation

-Tail Call Optimisation (TCO) is a sophisticated technique employed in many programming languages to enhance the performance of recursive methods.
+Tail Call Optimisation (TCO) is a sophisticated technique employed in some compilers / programming languages to enhance the performance of recursive methods and eliminate unbounded stack consumption.
 When a method makes a call to another method as its final action, it is termed a “tail call.”
-TCO transforms these tail calls into a more efficient form of execution, thereby preventing the accumulation of stack frames which typically occurs with standard recursive calls.
+TCO transforms these tail calls into a more efficient form of execution by replacing the existing stack frame, thereby preventing the accumulation of stack frames which typically occurs with standard recursive calls.

 At its core, TCO works by recognising that the current method’s stack frame is no longer needed after the tail call is made.
 Since the method has no further work to perform after the call returns, its stack frame can be safely discarded.